Masturbation: Benefits

 Masturbation among adolescents contributes to their developing a sense of mastery over sexual impulses, and it has a role in the physical and emotional development of prepubescents and pubescents.

 Sex therapists sometimes recommend that female patients take time to masturbate to orgasm; for example, to help improve sexual health and relationships, to help determine what is erotically pleasing to them, and because mutual masturbation can lead to more satisfying sexual relationships and added intimacy.
-Encyclopedia Britannica endorses the use of masturbation inside sex therapy.
-Britannica also calls "myths" the ideas that masturbation would be unhealthy or immature behavior.
+Encyclopedia Britannica mentions the use of masturbation inside sex therapy, as does Human Sexuality: An Encyclopedia.
+Britannica also calls the idea that masturbation is physically harmful a "myth", and states that there is no evidence that it is an immature behavior.

 Mutual masturbation enables partners in a couple to reveal the "map to [their] pleasure centers", learning how they enjoy being touched.
 When intercourse is inconvenient or impractical, mutual masturbation affords couples the opportunity to obtain sexual release as often as desired.

 It is held in many mental health circles that masturbation can relieve depression and lead to a higher sense of self-esteem.
 When one partner in a relationship wants more sex than the other, masturbation can provide a balancing effect and promote a more harmonious relationship.

 In 2003, an Australian research team led by Graham Giles of The Cancer Council Australia found that males who masturbated frequently had a lower probability of developing prostate cancer, although they could not demonstrate a direct causation.
 A 2008 study concluded that frequent ejaculation between the ages of 20 and 40 was correlated with higher risk of developing prostate cancer, while frequent ejaculation in the sixth decade of life was found to be correlated with a lower risk.
 However, a larger 2016 study found that regular ejaculation markedly reduced prostate cancer risk in all age groups.